-Whether it’s a small networking event or luncheon, conference or co-hosted event, Instagram can be utilized before, during and after your event to increase general brand awareness, promote event attendance, establish thought leadership and more.
+Whether it’s a small networking event or luncheon, conference, trade show or co-hosted event, Instagram can be utilized before, during and after your event to increase general brand awareness, promote event attendance, establish thought leadership and more.
 While the content you post will vary depending on the type of event you’re hosting, many of the same themes remain vital for promotion across all events.

 Not sure where to begin?
 Follow our simple guidelines below to help promote your event on Instagram.

 Step 1: Pre-Event Promotion

 Create an Event Hashtag — But do Your Research